openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

-  by the developer of the component so that the majority of on-boarding and supporting a hosted component be the responsibility of the developer of the component, reducing the amount of copypasta, translating to Ansible, and changes within the openshift-ansible role that is done as updates are made.
+  by the developer of the component so that the majority of on-boarding and supporting a hosted component be the responsibility of the developer of the component, reducing the amount of copy and paste, translating to Ansible, and changes within the openshift-ansible role that is done as updates are made.

 ## Acceptance Criteria